%

 Rating

-The film opens with The Avengers raiding a HYDRA base Sokovia to retrieve the mind control staff Loki wielded.
+The film opens with The Avengers raiding a HYDRA base in Sokovia to retrieve the mind control staff Loki wielded.
 Once they’ve retrieved it, Stark (Robert Downey Jr) and Banner (Mark Ruffalo) discover an artificial intelligence living inside the staff.
 They decide to use it as the base of their “Ultron” program, which would be a global defense network.
 Unfortunately, Ultron becomes sentient, nearly wipes out JARVIS, and spread his mind across the globe to achieve peace through destruction.
 With a new form, Ultron (James Spader) recruits Pietro Maximoff (Aaron Taylor-Johnson) and Wanda Maximoff (Elizabeth Olsen) for his plan.
 With Pietro’s superspeed and Wanda’s telekinesis, they manage to disband the Avengers, but soon learn of Ultron’s true intention: extinction.
 The Maximoffs helps The Avengers retrieve an artificial body Ultron had to create Vision (Paul Bettany) using JARVIS’ programming.
 With their new comrades, The Avengers must stop Ultron from wiping out humanity.

 While The Avengers was tons of fun and a big Hollywood blockbuster done right, this one is a step down.
 When the action gets going, there is fun to be had, but it lacks the same punch as the original.
 The returning cast all do their jobs well, and there is some decent character development going on.
 Probably the biggest surprise here is just how amazing the villain is, largely thanks to James Spader’s performance.
 His charisma and chilling voice make for a very sinister and memorable villain, one of the MCU’s best yet.
 Unfortunately, the rest of the film falls slightly flat, though it’s not a completely worthless film.
 After the first 30-40 minutes, the film comes to a near dead halt with almost nothing substantial happening.
 Newcomers Johnson and Olsen do a decent job as Quicksilver and Scarlet Witch, though they’re not given much development.